-- CO poisoning causes a significant number of boating deaths each year. - Called the "silent killer", CO is an extremely toxic, colorless, odorless and tasteless gas. - Breathing CO blocks the ability of your blood to carry oxygen. - The effects are cumulative, even low levels of exposure can result in injury or death.
+- CO poisoning causes a significant number of boating deaths each year. - Called the "silent killer", CO is an extremely toxic, colorless, odorless and tasteless gas. - CO can harm or even kill you inside or outside your boat. - CO can affect you whether you're underway, moored, or anchored. - CO symptoms are similar to seasickness or alcohol intoxication. - CO can make you sick in seconds.
+In high enough concentrations, even a few breaths can be fatal. - Breathing CO blocks the ability of your blood to carry oxygen. - The effects are cumulative, even low levels of exposure can result in injury or death.